-This course begins with business functional analysis and ends with object oriented information systems design.
+This course begins with business functional analysis and ends with object-oriented information systems design.
 Students are introduced to tools and techniques enabling effective analysis, design and documentation of an information system.
-The student learns formal methodologies that form the basis of object-oriented systems engineering practices.
-Models that focus on the articulation of business functions, integrating process, data and behavioral abstractions from the core of formal methods in systems development using the Unified Modeling Language (UML).
+Students learn formal methodologies that form the basis of object-oriented systems engineering practices.
+Models that focus on the articulation of business functions, integrating process, data and behavioral abstractions form the core of formal methods in systems development using the Unified Modeling Language (UML).

 CS380 Multi-Tiered Application Development

 Prerequisite(s): CS 150 and (CS 180 or CS 213).